 Recover SQL Server Master Database – How To

-SQL database forensics is the investigation techniques and analysis procedures done in order to collect SLQ database evidences which are optimum and suitable for court law presentation.
-Corporate cases usually involve the server databases and it is quite difficult to deal with the active servers and perform analysis on them.
+SQL database forensics is the investigation techniques and analysis procedures done in order to collect SQL database evidence that is optimum and suitable for court law presentation.
+Corporate cases usually involve server databases and it is quite difficult to deal with the active servers and perform analysis on them.
 It is important for investigators to know about the files belonging to SQL Server.
-This section will highlight the important steps to be taken while investigating SQL Server.
+This section will highlight the important steps while investigating SQL Server.

-The primary SQL Server data exist mainly in SQL Server which is stored externally in the Windows Operating System (disk).
-But the server information is not restricted to the databases; it can be retrieved from various other files as well.
+The primary SQL Server data exist mainly in SQL Server which stores it externally in the Windows Operating System (disk).
+But it does not restrict the server information to the databases; users can retrieve it from various other files as well.
 Below mentioned are some of the files which have forensic importance;

 - SQL Server sessions, users, requests, and connection information.